-Catch and effort has been partitioned into the 15 statistical areas illustrated below (Figure 11) and is detailed on the following pages for the years 2002 - 2019 (for the entire historical catch and effort of each area see Appendix 1).
-The highest banana prawn catches were recorded in the Bold area with 1,615 t (Figure 12).
-In contrast to previous years, the highest catches of tiger prawns were recorded in the Limmen Bight area with 830 t caught (Figure 13), an increase from 414 t in 2018.
+Catch and effort has been partitioned into the 15 statistical areas illustrated below (Figure 11) and is detailed on the following pages for the years 2005 - 2020 (for the entire historical catch and effort of each area see Appendix 1).
+The highest Banana Prawn catches were recorded in the Bold area with 855 t (Figure 12).
+The highest catches of Tiger Prawns were recorded in the Groote area with 345 t caught (Figure 13).